 Canadian citizens and permanent residents can obtain Government of Canada grants and loans depending on:

-the province you live in
+The province you live in

-family income
+Family income

-number of dependents
+Number of dependents

+Many post-secondary institutions offer part-time and distance education courses geared toward working adults.
+This allows adults to study and work at the same time.
 Higher education can help you stand out in a tight job market.
 Many schools allow you to gain practical work experience through job placement.
-And most importantly, it may even help you to advance your career in Canada.
+And most importantly, it may even help you advance your career in Canada.

 Helping Your Child Choose Post-Secondary Studies